Plantation house: Antebellum American South

-Plantation house in the Southern United States
+Architectural styles

 The Palladian-inspired main house at Drayton Hall near Charleston, South Carolina, built in 1738.
 Its planned side-wings and linking arcades were executed but demolished in the late 19th century.

 Most historical research has focused on the main houses of plantations, primarily because they were the most likely to survive and usually the most elaborate structures in the complex.
 Also, until fairly recent times, scholars and local historians usually focused on the life of the plantation owner, that is, the planter, and his or her family rather than the people they held as slaves.
 All romanticized notions aside, the plantation house was, at its most basic, a functioning farmhouse.
 Although some plantation houses were planned as grand mansions and were built all at once from the ground up, many more (such as Mount Vernon) began as fairly rudimentary structures that either stayed that way, were replaced, or were enlarged and improved over time as fortunes improved.
 In most areas of the South, the earliest settlers constructed houses to provide basic shelter suited to their local climate, not to establish permanence or demonstrate wealth or power.

 Montpelier near Laurel, Maryland, built 1783.
 A Georgian-style mansion with Palladian-inspired side wings.

-In colonial Delaware, Georgia, Maryland, North Carolina, South Carolina, and Virginia, the earliest plantation houses tended to follow British-derived folk forms such as the hall and parlor house-type and central-passage house-type.
+Early plantation houses tended to follow British-derived folk forms such as the hall and parlor house-type and central-passage house-type.
 Grander structures during the later colonial period usually conformed to the neoclassically-influenced styles, although some very early and rare Jacobean structures survive in Virginia.
-And in the southern portion of what became the state of Louisiana, the plantations reflected French Colonial architectural types, some with Spanish influences, that remained in trend well after the Louisiana Purchase in 1803.
+In French Louisiana the plantations reflected French colonial architecture, some with Spanish influences, that remained in trend well after the Louisiana Purchase in 1803.
 Following the Revolutionary War, Federal and Jeffersonian-type neoclassicism became dominant in formal plantation architecture.

 The main house at the Destrehan sugar plantation in Destrehan, Louisiana, built 1787–1790.
-Built in the French Colonial style, the original slender wooden gallery posts were replaced with monumental Doric columns when the Greek Revival-style was popular.
+Built in the French Colonial style, the original slender wooden gallery posts were replaced with monumental Doric columns when the Greek Revival style was popular.